-Starch, an abundant and important substrate, is the polymer of glucose and it ﬁrst needs to be converted into glucose (sacchariﬁcation), which will be used by Saccharomyces spp. and Z. mobilis to produce ethanol.
+Starch, an abundant and important substrate, is the polymer of glucose, and it ﬁrst needs to be converted into glucose (sacchariﬁcation), which will be used by Saccharomyces spp. and Z. mobilis to produce ethanol.
 It is composed of the polymers amylose and amylopectin in different proportions based on its source.
-Glucose linked mainly in linear chains by α-1, 4 bonds gives the amylose polymer whereas amylopectin is a highly branch polymer of glucose also including at the branch point α-1, 6 bonds.
+Glucose linked mainly in linear chains by α-1, 4 bonds gives the amylose polymer, whereas amylopectin is a highly branched polymer of glucose also including at the branch point α-1, 6 bonds.
 Starch has to be broken down by the combination of two enzymes.
 It is ﬁrst hydrolyzed by the enzyme α-amylase, an endo-amylase that attacks α-1,4 bonds having as a result the reduction of starch molecular size.
 The starch is then boiled and in its liqueﬁed form; the exo-amylase enzyme glucoamylase hydrolyzes amylose and amylopectin chains to produce glucose (Philbrook et al., 2013).
-Microorganisms in general prefer sacchariﬁed starch but this needs a high amount of energy to be consumed, thus, research is focused upon the production and study of enzymes that are capable of degrading raw (non sacchariﬁed) starch (Prasad et al., 2007; Galbe et al., 2007).
-Industrial ethanol production could take place using starchy materials as corn, wheat, potatoes, cassava root, etc. In most of the bioethanol producing plants in the US, ﬁrst generation bioethanol is produced through corn starch conversion.
-Ethanol production from corn should no longer be considered as practical because of the competition with the agricultural land needed for food production.
-Corn and wheat are currently the most utilized starch based feedstock for bioethanol production especially in North America and Europe.
-United state use corn as raw material and corn is expected to remain the predominant substrate (Mojovic et al., 2009).
+Microorganisms in general prefer sacchariﬁed starch, but this needs a high amount of energy to be consumed; thus, research is focused upon the production and study of enzymes that are capable of degrading raw (non sacchariﬁed) starch (Prasad et al., 2007; Galbe et al., 2007).
+Industrial ethanol production could take place using starchy materials as corn, wheat, potatoes, cassava root, etc. In most of the bioethanol-producing plants in the US, ﬁrst generation bioethanol is produced through corn starch conversion.
+Ethanol production from corn should no longer be considered practical because of the competition with the agricultural land needed for food production.
+Corn and wheat are currently the most utilized starch based feedstock for bioethanol production, especially in North America and Europe.
+The United States uses corn as raw material and corn is expected to remain the predominant substrate (Mojovic et al., 2009).
 Finally, instead of utilizing edible starch, the utilization of waste starchy materials (e.g. waste breads, waste potato chips, cassava hydrolysates, etc.) represents an interesting option.
 In some of the above mentioned cases, interesting concentrations of ethanol and comparable with the ones reported during ﬁrst-generation bioprocess have been reported (e.g. utilization of Saccharomyces cerevisiae ATCC 26602 that produced >75 g/L of ethanol in shake ﬂasks when cultivated with cassava hydrolysates (Galbe et al., 2007).

 3.1 Saccharification of starch with enzyme

-Enzymatic hydrolysis of starch has several advantages over the use of acid hydrolysis: (1) since the pH for enzyme hydrolysis is about neutral, there is no need for special vessels which must stand the high temperature, pressure, and corrosion of acid hydrolysis; (2) enzymes are more specific and hence there are fewer side reactions leading therefore to higher yields; (3) acid hydrolysis often yields salts which may have to be removed constantly or periodically thereby increasing cost; (4) it is possible to use higher concentrations of the substrates with enzymes than with acids because of enzyme specificity, and reduced possibility of side reactions (Okafor, 2007) .
+Enzymatic hydrolysis of starch has several advantages over the use of acid hydrolysis: (1) since the pH for enzyme hydrolysis is about neutral, there is no need for special vessels which must stand the high temperature, pressure, and corrosion of acid hydrolysis; (2) enzymes are more specific, and hence there are fewer side reactions leading therefore to higher yields; (3) acid hydrolysis often yields salts which may have to be removed constantly or periodically thereby increasing cost; (4) it is possible to use higher concentrations of the substrates with enzymes than with acids because of enzyme specificity, and reduced possibility of side reactions (Okafor, 2007) .

 3.1.1 Types of Amylase